swaptacular/swpt_stomp/README.md

    **For each peer node**, at least one [RabbitMQ queue] must be configured on the broker instance, so that all SMP messages that need to be send to the given peer, are placed in the peer's respective queue(s).
-The STOMP client for each peer will read from this queue(s).
+The STOMP client for each peer node will read from this queue(s).

    Also, a [RabbitMQ exchange] named **`creditors_in`**, **`debtors_in`**, or **`accounts_in`** (depending on the type of the Swaptacular node) must